 This training consists of eight weekly modules that introduce and teach mindfulness, insight, compassion, imagery, and breath-energy work:

-Module 1.
-Embracing Suffering with Body Mindfulness
+Module I: Embracing Suffering with Body Mindfulness

-Module 5.
-Reparenting Reactive Emotions with Self-Compassion
+Module VI: Healing Reactive Emotions and Beliefs with Self-Compassion

 All classes are held live online via Zoom.